crownpku/crownpku.github.io/_posts/2016-7-31-Notes-on-Gradient-Methods.md

 ---
 layout: post
-title: Notes on Gradient Descent
+title: Notes on Gradient Methods
 published: true
 ---

-# Notes on Gradient Methods

-WANG Guan

-2015.8

 Optimization methods play a critical role in machine learning algorithms.
 In this article we try to go through different gradient methods that are used for searching for the optimization value of a target function.